timwolfram1994/RNAProtStruc/README.md

-# RNAProtStruc
+# Detection of rigid Components in Graphs applied to Proteins

-project on rigidity in RNA and protein structures for Advanced Methods in Bioinformatics course
+Project on rigidity in RNA and protein structures for Advanced Methods in Bioinformatics course

 Thank you for using our little pebble and component-detection game tool!